-Accommodations for EL students may be limited to a bilingual dictionary, extended time, and breaks.
-However, other accommodations may be considered.
-Please use this form for requesting accommodations.
-Please send this form to the Director for Special Education at least 3 weeks prior to testing.
+Accommodations for EL students and breaks.
+However, other acco for requesting accommodations.
+F Education at least 3 weeks prior t ommodations may be considered Please send this form to the Dire I. Please use this form

-School Name -
+School Name

 Person Making Request

 Student Name Grade

 Documentation to Support Request:

-LEA Proficiency Assessment Level:
+LEA Proficiency Assessment Le vel:

 Please select assessment:

-Faith Knowledge Assessment High S chool Placement Test Scantron
+Faith Knowledge Assessment High School Placement Test Scantron

 Test Administration Date

-1. Provide a brief description of accommodations
+1. Provide a brief description of acco mmodations

-· · · · · · · · · · · · · · · · · · ·

-·····

-2. What objective evidence supports the need for a ccommodations?
+2. What objective evidence supports t the need for accommodations?

-3. Are these accommodations being implemented of during instruction and classroom assessments?
+3. Are these accommodations being in ☐ Yes ☐ No mplemented during instruction and c lassroom assessments?

-∐Yes ∐No

-If yes, describe how it is being implemented
+If yes, describe how it is being implem nented

-If no, describe why it is not being used
+If no, describe why it is not being used d